vippsas/vipps-login-drupal/README.md

 ### How can I get help with the module?

 First, check out the documentation pages for the module on Drupal.org.
 If you still have issues, please create an issue in the [issue queue](https://www.drupal.org/project/issues/social_auth_vipps) for the module.
-Before posting a support request, please check the Recent Log entries at admin/reports/dblog.
+Before posting a support request, please check the *Recent Log* entries at `admin/reports/dblog`.

 ### Where can I use Vipps?